How Do I Choose my Domain Name?

 Finally, decide on the extension that you want to purchase.
 These days, there are a lot of extensions for Top Level Domains available.

 Here you find a full list of the domains currently available

 Try to avoid double domains like yourdomain.free.com.
 Having a double domain will save you a couple of euros, but it will also give off a cheap vibe and appear less “serious,” which can lead to missing out on potential customers and/or clients.

 Domain extension options

-- International domain extensions (.com, .net, .org, .info, .eu) – used for organizations that focus on the international market.
-If you're committed to this, you can also purchase the full package of international domain names and set up a redirect-policy so they all lead to the same website.
+Mostly used by organizations that focus on the international market.
+If you're committed to this, you can also purchase the full package of multiple international domain names and set up a "redirect-policy" that leads all domain extensions to the same website.

 Specific domain extensions (.shop, .food, .gallery, .mail, .tech)

 Used to emphasize the activity field of your business

 Looking for online success?